MichaelEWest/NMRCodeExamples/README.md

 Additionally, one can manipulate the "tip angle" of the experiment, where the relative intensities also respond.

 # 2QuadrupolarEchoExample:
 A more involved demonstration of an NMR spectrum generator.
 Like the first example, it is based in matrix manipulation/linear algebra to describe a quantum mechanical system.
 It was created to help model and explain signal distortions that are experienced experimentally.
-It is quite a bit more abstract, so it employs a graphical representation that I devised and implemented to help demonstrate the evolution of the complex elements of the ematrix.
+It is quite a bit more abstract, so it employs a graphical representation that I devised and implemented to help qualitatively digest the evolution of the complex elements of the matrix.

-Feel free to manipulate the "manipulatable" variables to see how it affects the evolvolution of the system.
+Feel free to manipulate the "manipulatable" variables to see how it affects the evolution of the system.

 # 3IterativeFileGeneration:
 This is an example of how I iteratively generated input files for a specialized simulation software package (called SIMPSON).
 It iteratively creates all possible configurations of 3 Cd-113 sites and 4 Te-125 nuclear sites within a "chunk" of a CdTe crystal.
 In the process, it also calculates all nuclear-nuclear couplings for each configuration, and writes it into a .txt file for later automated submission to SIMPSON.